-In view of the importance of foreign language skills and employability, you also have the opportunity to study extra-curricular (non-credit bearing) language courses; these are typically offered in languages such as Arabic, French, German, Mandarin, Russian and Spanish.
+In view of the importance of foreign language skills and employability, you also have the opportunity to study extra-curricular (non-credit bearing) language courses in Arabic, French, German, Mandarin, Russian and Spanish.

 TO WHAT KIND OF CAREER MIGHT I GO ON?